 Alternatively you can telephone: 01482 461 154 or 08088 080 000

 Marie Curie Cancer Care is a charity dedicated to the care of people with terminal illness.
 Marie Curie provides high quality end of life care through its Marie Curie Nursing Service and its Marie Curie Hospices.

 Locally our Marie Curie nurses and healthcare assistants Marie Curie Nursing Services are available in the East Riding of Yorkshire make it possible for people to spend their last days at home, rather than in hospital.

-Please note: Marie Curie Nursing Services are available in the East Riding of Yorkshire residents only
+Please note: Marie Curie Nursing Services are available to the East Riding of Yorkshire residents only.

 The death of a loved one can be devastating; experts generally accept there are four stages of bereavement:

 - adjusting to life without the person who has died

 - moving on - putting less emotional energy into grieving and putting it into something new

 You may go through all these stages, but you this may not necessarily go from one to the next.
 Your grief might feel chaotic and may feel out of control, but these feeling will generally start to feel less intense over time